Quonnaq0711/Quonnaq0711/README.md

 🪄 Projects

  Flexitude:
- - A fitness application that makes it easier to create fitness routines and get community engagement. (currently in development)
+ - A web-based fitness application that makes it easier to create fitness routines and get community engagement.

  Eater-Verse:
 - A restaurant directory that allows business owners to list business details and users to locate, review, and reserve tables.